FISEC’s objectives and mission

-FISEC (Fédération Internationale Sportive de l’Enseignement Catholique) was estabished in 1948 and is a professional organisation that organizes sports games every year for young people from its member countries.
+FISEC (Fédération Internationale Sportive de l’Enseignement Catholique) was established in 1946 and is a professional organisation that organizes sports games every year for young people from its member countries, invited and associated countries.
 Through national schoolsport federations of its member countries FISEC reaches young people from within Catholic schools from all over the world.
 Although the FISEC Games are not a goal in themselves for our participants, they may well be an objective, which creates the opportunity for young people to experience sport at a high level within the context of school.

 Mission Statement: “Sport … frees young people from the snare of apathy and indifference and arouses a healthy sense of competition in them … it contributes to the love of life, teaches sacrifice, respect, and responsibility, leading to the full development of every human person.”
 (Pope John-Paul II).